Behavior & Mental Health

 To meet the training needs of the entire state, there is a limit of participants per agency for this training.

-Prerequisite: All participants MUST complete all 5 Lessons found in Support Coordination Orientation (DDD 1.2015) on the College of Direct Support a week prior to training date.
+Prerequisite: All participants MUST complete all 4 Lessons found in DDD Support Coordination - Prerequisites on the College of Direct Support a week prior to training date.

 Certificates: Certificates of Attendance with training title and duration will be provided.